jgmuir/CellphoneSignal/README.md

 CSCE 462 Project

-Android App to detect RF signals
+Android App written in Java to detect RF signals

+Week of 4/6/2020: Uploaded basic Android project to Github